Harishi0375/GDG_HACKATHON/README.md

 ### 4.1.
 Current Status

 * **Completed:**
-    * Systematic testing of various Gemini models and regions (`test_models.ipynb`).
-    * Selection of `gemini-2.0-flash-lite-001` in `europe-west4` as the base model.
+    * Base model selection (`gemini-2.0-flash-lite-001` @ `europe-west4`) via systematic testing.
-    * Implementation of the core inference pipeline (`vllm_handler.py`) using the selected base model.
+    * Implementation of the core inference pipeline (`vllm_handler.py`, `utils.py`, `main.py`) using the base model.
-    * Refined prompt engineering focused on extraction, descriptive localization, and categorization.
+    * Refined prompt engineering for structured output (Type, Summary, Key Info & Localization, Category).
-    * Handling of input types: `.txt`, `.pdf` (multi-page rendering), images (`.png`, `.jpg`, `.jpeg`).
-    * Improved error handling during file processing and API interaction.
-    * Structured JSON output generation.
+    * Recursive handling of input file types (`.txt`, `.pdf`, images) from subdirectories.
+    * Initial dataset creation (`tuning_data.jsonl`) with examples uploaded to GCS.
+    * Successful launch of the **LoRA fine-tuning job** via Vertex AI Console UI.
-* **In Progress / Planned Next:**
+* **In Progress:**
-    * **Fine-tuning Planning:** Defining the specific PEFT/LoRA parameters and Vertex AI job configuration.
+    * **Fine-tuning Job Execution:** Waiting for the Vertex AI fine-tuning job to complete.
-    * **Dataset Preparation:** Creating or sourcing a suitable dataset with documents and target outputs including descriptive localization for fine-tuning.

 ### 4.2.
 Next Steps / Roadmap

-1.  **Dataset Finalization:** Complete the creation and formatting of the fine-tuning dataset.
-2.  **Fine-tuning Execution:** Configure and launch the fine-tuning job on Vertex AI using the prepared dataset and chosen PEFT method (LoRA).
-3.  **Evaluation:** Rigorously evaluate the fine-tuned model's performance compared to the base model, focusing on improvements in extraction accuracy, localization correctness, and potentially processing speed/cost.
+1.  **Monitor Fine-tuning Job:** Track the job status in the Vertex AI Console until "Succeeded".
+2.  **Integrate Tuned Model:** Once successful, obtain the tuned model endpoint/ID and update `src/vllm_handler.py` to use it for inference.
+3.  **Evaluate Tuned Model:** Test the fine-tuned model's performance on sample documents.
+Compare its accuracy (especially localization) against the base model's output.
+Add more data and retrain if necessary and time permits.
-4.  **MVP Logic Implementation:** Implement the specific EdTech processing logic in `src/main.py :: process_edtech_analysis` using the output from the (ideally fine-tuned) model.
+4.  **Implement MVP Logic:** Implement the specific EdTech processing logic in `src/main.py :: process_edtech_analysis` using the output from the fine-tuned model.
-5.  *(Optional/Stretch Goal):* Integrate parsing for `.docx` files if time permits.
+5.  *(Optional/Stretch Goal):* Integrate parsing for `.docx` files.
-6.  **Documentation & Video:** Finalize project documentation and prepare the 3-minute presentation video for submission.
+6.  **Finalize Documentation & Video:** Update README with final results/status and prepare the 3-minute presentation video.

+### 4.3.
+Development Challenges & Troubleshooting

+*(This section details challenges encountered during development.
+See previous response for the detailed text or paste the version you created here.)*

 ---

 ## 5. How to Run Locally (Inference)

-This describes how to run the current project using the **base pre-trained model** for inference.
-Fine-tuning requires separate steps on Google Cloud.
+This describes how to run the current project using the **currently configured model** (base model until fine-tuning completes and `vllm_handler.py` is updated).

 ### 5.1.
 Prerequisites